ROES Digital Manager

 How can I create a ROES desktop shortcut if I skipped the option during the initial launch?

 If you skipped the shortcut install, you can create the shortcuts from within Java Web Start’s Application Cache Viewer.
-To get there, Click Start – Run and type javaws -viewer and press Enter.
+To get there, Click Start - Run and type javaws -viewer and press Enter.
 Find the ROES application you want a shortcut for and right-click on it.
 Select Install Shortcuts and they will be created.
-If using an older Java 1.4 version, right clicking will not get a response (you may also need to click View and select Downloaded Applications to see the right list).
+If using an older Java version, right clicking may not get a response (you may also need to click View and select Downloaded Applications to see the right list).
 Instead, select the ROES application you want, click Application in the menu bar and select Create Shortcuts.
 To remove a shortcut, follow the same steps and select Uninstall/Remove Shortcuts.

 Top ^